rsdoiel/antenna/science_and_technology.md

 date: 2024-11-13, updated: 2024-11-13, from: The Register (UK I.T.
 News)

-<h4>Meanwhile, HPE&#39;s new ProLiant servers offer choice of Gaudi, Hopper, or Instinct acceleration</h4> <p>If you thought Nvidia&#39;s 120 kW NVL72 racks were compute dense with 72 Blackwell accelerators, they have nothing on HPE Cray&#39;s latest EX systems, which will pack more than three times as many GPUs into a single cabinet.…</p>
+<h4>Meanwhile, new ProLiant servers offer choice of Gaudi, Hopper, Instinct acceleration</h4> <p>If you thought Nvidia&#39;s 120 kW NVL72 racks were compute dense with 72 Blackwell accelerators, they have nothing on HPE Cray&#39;s latest EX systems, which will pack more than three times as many GPUs into a single cabinet.…</p>

 <br>